JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 end
 ```

-The output varies depending on the computer, OS, and rendering settings:
+The output varies depending on the computer, OS, and rendering settings.

 MacOS standard rendering: